brettadler/softwaretesting/docs/ai_instructions/github_copilot.md

 * Inline completions and Chat panel for explaining code, generating tests, debugging ideas, and more.
 * Run a quick review on a selection or a deeper pass on your uncommitted changes from the Source Control view.
-* Open Chat from the Copilot menu / shortcut, t Alexa set alarm for 10:15 AMhen reference files or selections for focused help.  ￼
+* Open Chat from the Copilot menu / shortcut, then reference files or selections for focused help.

 [https://docs.github.com/en/copilot/using-github-copilot/asking-github-copilot-questions-in-your-ide](https://docs.github.com/en/copilot/using-github-copilot/asking-github-copilot-questions-in-your-ide)